MarkerMetro/MarkerMetro.Unity.WinIntegration/README.md

 ================================
 This plugin helps with: Store Integration, Helper to Get App Version, (More TBC!)

+# Store Integration

+Add a using statement to include the Store APIs.

+using MarkerMetro.Unity.WinIntegration.Store;

+Firstly, ensure you initialise the store manager in App.xaml.cs, specifying whether you want the simulated IAP or not.
+You can do this alongside the call to initialize the plugin's Dispatcher (see "How?" below).

+StoreManager.Initialise(bool useSimulator)

+There is a single Store API for both Windows 8.1 and Windows Phone 8, with methods like the following:

+bool Store.StoreManager.Instance.IsActiveTrial
+void MarkerMetro.Unity.WinIntegration.Store.StoreManager.Instance.PurchaseApplication(PurchaseDelegate callback)
+void MarkerMetro.Unity.WinIntegration.Store.StoreManager.Instance.RetrieveProducts(ProductListDelegate callback)
+void MarkerMetro.Unity.WinIntegration.Store.StoreManager.Instance.PurchaseProduct(PurchaseDelegate callback)

+# Get App Version

+Add a using statement to include the  APIs.

+using MarkerMetro.Unity.WinIntegration;

+The following method will return the manifest version of the app:

+Helper.Instance.GetAppVersion()

 How?
 ================================
 This library is published on the Marker Metro NuGet Feed (https://github.com/MarkerMetro/MarkerMetro.ProcessAutomation/wiki)